karnadattasai/Temp/README.md

 # Cache-Go

-This rep implements Cache with LRU, MFU, FIFO functionalities in Go.
+This repo implements Cache with LRU, MFU, FIFO functionalities in Go.